radekstepan/ukraine/README.rst

     A token that a client will need to use to access the ukraine service.
 Leaving this property out will not require you to pass a token and is useful for debugging. proxy_hostname_only
     If set to ``true`` your apps will be routed from ``<app_name>.<proxy_host>:<proxy_port>`` instead of ``<proxy_host>:<proxy_port>/<app_name>/``.
-Useful also in a case when you have links in your app that are root relative.
+Useful also in a case when you have links in your app that are root relative. root_app
+    Setting this value will define which app should we see if we visit the root of this service in the browser.
+Bear in mind this option will only work if ``proxy_hostname_only`` is set to true.
+Otherwise you would only see your root app.

 As a server
 ~~~~~~~~~~~